ethanedits/pygame-overlay-base/README.md

 Only two dependencies: *PyGame, and PyWin32(Win32Gui, Win32Api, Win32Con)*

-Once the main.py file is ran it will draw an example rectangle, the drawing code for the **filled rectangle** below:
+Once the main.py file is ran it will draw an example rectangle, the drawing code for the **filled rectangle** below (also on line 31 of main.py):

 ```pygame.draw.rect(screen, (255, 0, 0), pygame.Rect(0, 0, 60, 60))```